 In PROUD, three participants interrupted drug due to elevated creatinine concentrations (two were classed as mild elevation, defined as 1.1-1.3 times the upper limit of normal [ULN], and one as moderate, 1.4-1.8 ULN), although the most likely explanation in one man was recreational drug use and the other two men were older with comorbidities [2].
 In the IPERGAY study, 18% of active drug participants experienced elevated creatinine levels compared to 10% of placebo group (P=0.03).
-All but one was mild and transient, and none led to discontinuation of study drug [3].
+All, but one were mild and transient and none led to discontinuation of study drug [3].

-In the iPrEx study, use of TDF-FTC was associated with a mild non-progressive decrease in estimated creatinine clearance (CrCl) of 2.4% from baseline, which was reversible [13].
-Creatinine elevations of greater than 1.1 ULN were similar between active and placebo arms, occurring in 32 (2.6%) in the active arm and 24 (2.2%) in the placebo arm (RR: 1.35, 95%CI 0.80-2.3).
+In the iPrEx study, use of TDF-FTC was associated with a mild non-progressive decrease in estimated creatinine clearance (CrCl) of 2.4% from baseline, which was reversible [14].
+Creatinine elevations of greater than 1.1 ULN were similar between active and placebo arms, occurring in 32 (2.6%) in the active arm and 24 (2.2%) in the placebo arm (RR: 1.35, 95% CI 0.80-2.3).
 Most excess creatinine elevations in the active arm of the study (median follow-up 72 weeks) occurred at 12-24 weeks and all occurred at less than 48 weeks.
-Proteinuria by dipstick was detected regularly (613/ 5081 [12%] dipsticks performed), but there was no between-group difference in the proportion of participants ever positive for proteinuria (20% placebo vs 21% TDF-FTC; P=0.62).
-In addition, the positive predictive value of proteinuria in predicting a confirmed creatinine elevation was poor at 0.7% [13].
+Proteinuria by dipstick was detected regularly (613/ 5081 [12%] dipsticks performed), but there was no between-group difference in the proportion of participants ever positive for proteinuria (20% placebo vs 21% TDF-FTC; P = 0.62).
+In addition, the positive predictive value of proteinuria in predicting a confirmed creatinine elevation was poor at 0.7% [14].

-In iPrEx-OLE the probability of CrCl falling to $\leq 60 \text{ mL/min}$ at least once over the first year on PrEP was low, but was more likely when participants started PrEP at older ages (>40 years) or with a starting CrCl $\leq 90 \text{ mL/min}$ [14].
-For participants under 40 years of age, the mean decline in CrCl over the duration of the study (median 72 weeks) was modest (-2.6%) and no patients experienced a CrCl drop to $\leq 60 \text{ mL/min}$ even in those with full adherence to daily dosing indicating that annual monitoring of renal function in this group should be sufficient.
-However, being aged >40 years or with a lower baseline creatinine clearance ($\leq 90 \text{ mL/min}$) at initiation of PrEP were independently associated with a risk of CrCl falling $\leq 60 \text{ mL/min}$, especially with daily dosing.
+In iPrEx-OLE the probability of CrCl falling to ≤60 mL/min at least once over the first year on PrEP was low, but was more likely when participants started PrEP at older ages (>40 years) or with a starting CrCl ≤90 mL/min [15].
+For participants under 40 years of age, the mean decline in CrCl over the duration of the study (median 72 weeks) was modest (-2.6%) and no patients experienced a CrCl drop to ≤60 mL/min, even in those with full adherence to daily dosing, indicating that annual monitoring of renal function in this group should be sufficient.
+However, being aged >40 years or with a lower baseline creatinine clearance (≤90 mL/min) at initiation of PrEP were independently associated with a risk of CrCl falling ≤60 mL/min, especially with daily dosing.
 This suggests that more frequent renal monitoring on PrEP may be required in older PrEP users (>40 years) and in those with marginal renal function at baseline, even if there are no other concomitant risk factors for renal disease.

-In an iPrEx sub-study of 500 participants who underwent 6-monthly DEXA scans to assess bone mineral density (BMD), a small net decrease in BMD of 0.7-1% was seen among those randomly assigned to TDF-FTC (n=247) compared to placebo (n=256) after 24 weeks in both spine and total hip measures [16].
+In an iPrEx sub-study of 500 participants who underwent 6-monthly DEXA scans to assess bone mineral density (BMD), a small net decrease in BMD of 0.7-1% was seen among those randomly assigned to TDF-FTC (n=247) compared to placebo (n=256) after 24 weeks in both spine and total hip measures [17].
 There are no long-term data on bone health for people on TDF-FTC PrEP.
 In the CDC MSM study, in multivariate analysis, back pain was associated with use of TDF and also a small decrease in BMD among a subset of 184 men in the San Francisco site.
-However, TDF use was not associated with bone fractures [17].
+However, TDF use was not associated with bone fractures [18].

-3.1.3.4 Drug resistance
+4.1.3.4 Drug resistance